 What has been done so far?

 In the spring of 2019, researchers achieved all of their collaring targets for ungulates and cougars in both areas of the study.
 In the Okanogan, researchers collared mule deer, and in Stevens and Pend Orielle counties, they collared elk and white-tailed deer.
 In both study areas, wolves, cougars, coyotes, and bobcats were collared for the study.
-Researchers continue to collar animals in both study areas to maintain the number of collars in the field of all target species.
+Collaring efforts for the project were completed during spring 2020 and researchers are currently monitoring collared animals and investigating mortalities as they occur.
 Total ungulates collared since the study began include:

 * Researchers are not collaring mule deer fawns for the project and focusing capture efforts for juveniles in the most eastern of the two study areas.